frederiksemmel/linicrypt_typst/main.typ

     it would be ok to start computing constraints without knowing all the input.
     This is the case for merkle damgard for example.

+- Maybe we can simplify the solvable security game.
+  Remove fixing and outside parts.
+  Then maybe we can define that terminology

 = Meeting Notes

 == Meeting 28.08.2024